SuperDyl/cookbook/README.md

 * Make the edit recipe page smoothly enter in
 * Add checks to API to prevent DOS attacks
 * Add nested transactions
+* Make `Saving...` text not awkwardly swap back and forth